/*

 * objects, however, provide the ability to access their internal

-* information as a tree of IIOMetadataNode
+* information as a tree of IIOMetadataNode objects that

 * support the XML DOM interfaces as well as additional interfaces for